Everyone

 Strike action and lockouts for safety or health reasons

-Employees can take lawful strike action or employers can lock out employees if they have reasonable grounds for believing that it’s justified for safety or health reasons.
+Employees can take lawful action or employers can lock out employees if they have reasonable grounds for believing that it’s justified for safety or health reasons.

 Workplace and employment changes during or after a disaster